21Naman/c_project_blockchain/README.md

 Login with your credentials

-Main Menu Options:
+MAIN MENU OPTIONS:

-Deposit Money: Add funds to your account from the bank
+1 Deposit Money: Add funds to your account from the bank

-Money Transfer: Send money to another user
+2 Money Transfer: Send money to another user

-Check Balance: View your current account balance
+3 Check Balance: View your current account balance

-View Blockchain: Display the entire blockchain history
+4 View Blockchain: Display the entire blockchain history

-Exit: Close the application
+5 Exit: Close the application

 Example Transaction Flow